sjhatfield/sjhatfield.github.io/_posts/2020-08-12-Kaggle-melanoma-tabular-model.md

 * Randomized grid search over probability distributions in scikit-learn
 * Using an XGBoost classifier to perform feature selection
 * The suprising ability for solely tabular patient data to predict melanoma
-* Different sampling techniques using the imblean library
+* Different sampling techniques using the imblearn library